infradise/visualkube/README.md

 ⚠️ The submission function on this page is temporarily disabled.
 Please use our [GitHub Issues](https://github.com/infradise/visualkube/issues) page instead.

 For highly technical reports, we recommend using our [GitHub Issues](https://github.com/infradise/visualkube/issues) page.

+---

+## Legal Notices

+© 2025 Infradise Inc. All rights reserved.

+**Visualkube**, **Visualkube Master**, and **Visualkube Jet** are products of Infradise Inc.

+We are **not affiliated with** The Linux Foundation, Microsoft Corporation, or JetBrains s.r.o.

+All other trademarks cited herein are the property of their respective owners.
+For full legal details and a comprehensive list of third-party trademarks, please visit our [Legal Notices](https://www.visualkube.com/legal-notice).